risk-first/website/menagerie/Feature-Risk.md

 I face market risk when I own (i.e. have a _position_ in) some [Apple](http://apple.com) stock.
 [Apple's](http://apple.com)'s stock price will decline if a competitor brings out an amazing product, or if fashions change and people don't want their products any more.

 In the same way, _you_ have [Market Risk](Feature-Risk#market-risk) on the product or service you are building:  the _market_ decides what it is prepared to pay for this, and it tends to be outside your control.

 ### Conceptual Integrity Risk

 ![Conceptual Integrity Risk](images/generated/conceptual-integrity-risk.png)

 Sometimes, users _swear blind_ that they need some feature or other, but it runs at odds with the design of the system, and plain _doesn't make sense_.
-Often, the development team can spot this kind of conceptual failure as soon as it enters the [Backlog](Prioritisation), however, sometimes it's only during coding that this becomes apparent.
+Often, the development team can spot this kind of conceptual failure as soon as it enters the [Backlog](Prioritisation).
+Usually, it's in coding that this becomes apparent.

 Sometimes, it can go for a lot longer.
 I once worked on some software that was built as a score-board within a chat application.
 However, after we'd added much-asked-for commenting and reply features to our score-board, we realised we'd implemented a chat application _within a chat application_, and had wasted our time enormously.